-The regulation of aviation noise is complex; the ICAO approach for its management is ambitious and affects many different organisms and authorities in each country.
-To present a global vision of the regulation, other regulation areas must be considered as well.
+The regulation of aviation noise is complex; the ICAO approach for its management is ambitious and affects many different organisations and authorities in each country.
+To present a global vision of the regulation, other regulatory areas must be considered as well.

-The way to control and manage the airport noise starts to be implemented in some countries, according to the Regulation (EU) 598/2014.
+The way to control and manage the airport noise is defined by the Regulation (EU) 598/2014.
 Nevertheless, more guidance is required on the appropriate use and efficacy of different elements and how to assess the cost/efficacy of interventions.

 Proper regulation of land-use is essential to comply with such kinds of noise limits around airports and mostly to share the responsibility with the local and regional authorities with competence in those areas.
 Local decision makers consider strategic noise mapping and noise action plans’ assessment as an effective tool for protection from aircraft noise.
 The expansion of several airports will need a new land-use management scheme, consultation with local decision makers, planners, local communities and other parties affected by noise.

 Finally, it is essential to assess the environmental impact (including noise impact) of new infrastructures, flight paths and activities and the impact of potential modifications derived from some kinds of intervention for noise airport management.